How To Be Less Nice, Speak Up For Yourself, And Be More Assertive TODAYMay 22, 2022

 Most of us wouldn’t even know how to begin to ditch our old way of thinking as we attempt to take on a whole new mindset . . . and that’s alright!
 But if you really want to learn to share your opinions, offer your perspective, dispel fear, or even stop overthinking everything all the time, then you’re going to need powerful tools to help you along the way.
 DrAziz.com is a comprehensive site that provides a variety of resources to guide you on this journey, including seminars, mastermind groups, live events, and even my free eBook, 5 Steps to Unleash Your Inner Confidence.

-In the meantime, though, let’s take a look at one of the most common issues faced by people who are beginning their confidence work: the pendulum.
+In the meantime, though, let’s take a look at one of the most common issues faced by people who are beginning their confidence work.

 Most people operate within one of three modes of being: passive, aggressive, and assertive.

 When you pull the pendulum one way, you find passive behavior, and when you pull it the other way, you get aggressive behavior.